Bioconversion

 Bioconversion, also known as biotransformation, is the conversion of organic materials, such as plant or animal waste, into usable products or energy sources by biological processes or agents, such as certain microorganisms.
 One example is the industrial production of cortisone, which one step is the bioconversion of progesterone to 11-alpha-Hydroxyprogesterone by Rhizopus nigricans.
 Another example is the bioconversion of glycerol to 1,3-propanediol, which is part of scientific research for many decades.

 Another example of bioconversion is the conversion of organic materials, such as plant or animal waste, into usable products or energy sources by biological processes or agents, such as certain microorganisms, some detritivores or enzymes.

 In the US, the Bioconversion Science and Technology group performs multidisciplinary R&D for the Department of Energy's (DOE) relevant applications of bioprocessing, especially with biomass.
 Bioprocessing combines the disciplines of chemical engineering, microbiology and biochemistry.
-The Group 's primary role is investigation of the use of microorganism, microbial consortia and microbial enzymes in bioenergy research.
+The Group 's primary role is investigation of the use of microorganisms, microbial consortia and microbial enzymes in bioenergy research.
 New cellulosic ethanol conversion processes have enabled the variety and volume of feedstock that can be bioconverted to expand rapidly.
 Feedstock now includes materials derived from plant or animal waste such as paper, auto-fluff, tires, fabric, construction materials, municipal solid waste (MSW), sludge, sewage, etc.